imptype/topgg-vote-webhook/README.md

 # UPDATE
 Use the website https://webhook-topgg.com/ (by top.gg staff member) instead, it has everything already.

+# FEB 14 2023 UPDATE: Deta Cloud moved to Deta Space
+This guide is partially broken.
+The code still works but the steps for deploying/hosting is different.
+Use https://github.com/imptype/deta-space-fastapi-example for the updated steps, and you'll need to modify the `Spacefile` to include the environment variables (check the [docs](https://deta.space/docs/en/reference/spacefile)).
+But you can use the website above anyway.

 ## Information

 This is a relay server that posts [Top.gg](https://top.gg) vote events as a basic Discord message through a Discord webhook.